coerce to a list of characters

 Parent topic: PROGRAMMING Home

-greater than or equal to the length of l
+greater than or equal to the length of l, then mv-nth returns

 ACL2 to access the nth value returned by a multiply valued expression.
 For